jocelynmutso/documentation-test/src/markdown/003_dialob_expression_language:_(DEL)/010_writing_visibility_and_requirement rules.md

 ![Boolean and Visibility](logic/required-rule1.png)

 In this case, text2 will only be a required field if the response to boolean1 in the previous field is `true`.

+See more about visibility rules in a list: [Setting visibility rules for list items](001_advanced_operations/000_lists/list-visibility)